 - In the Product Licenses option, click Edit on the rightmost side.

 - Select your Location and toggle the license to ON from OFF (against the user name).
 By default, all licenses are turned ON.
 Toggle OFF the licenses in the list that you don’t want to assign.

 - Finally, click Save to complete the process.

 - Creating Autodiscover DNS record (connecting new Office 365 mailboxes to Outlook and other clients)

 It is required to assign licenses to the users in Office 365; otherwise, mailboxes get disabled after the grace period of 30 days.
 Licenses can be assigned to each user one by one (if using different license types) or in bulk (with the same type).
 Let us see how to assign the license to Office 365 users.

 Similarly, you can assign licenses to other users as well.

-Configuring a new Autodiscover DNS record for Office 365 organization helps users to connect their Office 365 mailboxes with Outlook and mobile clients.
+Configuring a new Autodiscover DNS record for the Office 365 organization helps users connect their Office 365 mailboxes with Outlook and mobile clients.
 The new Autodiscover DNS record should have the same namespace as the one using for Office 365 organization.
 You can create DNS records for Office 365 when you manage your DNS records.